Plumbing contractors in

 Complete apprenticeship

-Complete 4-year plumbing apprenticeship program or equivalent 8,000 hours work experience under licensed master plumber supervision
+Complete 4-year plumbing apprenticeship program (8,000 hours) through registered program or document equivalent work experience under licensed Master Plumber supervision.

 Submit application

-Submit journeyman plumber application to Maine Department of Professional and Financial Regulation with proof of experience and required fees
+Submit Master Plumber license application to Maine Department of Professional and Financial Regulation with $100 fee, apprenticeship documentation, and work history verification.

 Pass state exam